Side effects of anti sickness drugs

 - Constipation – drinking plenty of fluids, eating a high fibre diet and taking exercise can all help but you may need other medicines (laxatives).
-When you take these drugs for chemotherapy sickness, you have them for a short period only so that they are less likely to cause constipation
+When you take serotonin blockers for chemotherapy sickness, you have them for a short period only so that they are less likely to cause constipation

 - Flushing or tingling, but this is rare

 The most common steroid given for sickness is dexamethasone.
 It can cause